 We and all of our existing subsidiaries, other than Zena, are co-borrowers ("Borrowers") under the Working Capital Revolver Loan.
 The revolver commitment is for \$50 million (formerly \$100 million), but provides an ability to expand the commitment an additional \$25 million.
-Interest accrues on outstanding borrowings under the Working Capital Revolver Loan at a rate equal to, at our election, either (a) LIBOR for an interest period selected by us plus an applicable margin equal to 1.50% per annum or 1.75% per annum, depending on borrowing availability under the Working Capital Revolver Loan or (b) Wells Fargo's prime rate plus an applicable margin equal to 0.50% per annum or 0.75% per annum, depending on borrowing availability under the Working Capital Revolver Loan.
-In addition, unused line fees in an amount equal to 0.25% per annum on the average daily balance of the unused revolver commitments under the Working Capital Revolver Loan are payable by us, as well as customary fees in respect of letters of credit.
+Interest accrues on outstanding borrowings under the Working Capital Revolver Loan at a rate equal to, at our election, either (a) LIBOR for an interest period selected by us plus an applicable margin equal to 1.50% per annum or 1.75% per annum, depending on borrowing availability under the Working Capital Revolver Loan or (b) Wells Fargo's prime rate plus an applicable margin equal to 0.50% per annum or 0.75% per annum, depending on borrowing availability under the Working Capital Revolver Loan are payable by us, as well as customary fees in respect of letters of credit.
 At January 31, 2017, the interest rate was 4.25% based on LIBOR.
 Interest is paid monthly, if applicable.

 Advances under the Working Capital Revolver Loan are based on specified percentages of eligible accounts receivable and inventories.
 The Working Capital Revolver Loan provides for a subfacility for the issuances of up to letters of credit in an aggregate amount not to exceed to \$10 million, with the outstanding amount of any such letters of credit reducing availability for borrowings under the Working Capital Revolver Loan.
-At January 31, 2017, the amount available for borrowing under the Working Capital Revolver Loan.
+At January 31, 2017, the amount available for borrowing under the Working Capital Revolver was \$40.5 million.